 select * from BLC_PROCESS_STATUS where PROCESS_STATUS_ID in (-100, -101);

-Once we verify it we can insert the records the following records:
+Once we verify it we can insert with those ID's, we will add the necessary

 INSERT INTO blc_process_status (PROCESS_STATUS_ID, DESCRIPTION, EXECUTION_ID, EXECUTION_TYPE, FRIENDLY_NAME, IS_ARCHIVED, IS_PAUSED, LAST_UPDATED, NAME, PERCENT_COMPLETE, PROCESS_ID, VERSION) VALUES (-100, NULL, 15880, 'APPROVAL_PROCESS_TYPE', NULL, NULL, NULL, '2018-08-06 08:40:21:000', 'SCHEDULED_DEPLOY', NULL, -100, 1); INSERT INTO blc_process_status (PROCESS_STATUS_ID, DESCRIPTION, EXECUTION_ID, EXECUTION_TYPE, FRIENDLY_NAME, IS_ARCHIVED, IS_PAUSED, LAST_UPDATED, NAME, PERCENT_COMPLETE, PROCESS_ID, VERSION) VALUES (-101, NULL, 15931, 'APPROVAL_PROCESS_TYPE', NULL, NULL, NULL, '2018-08-06 08:40:21:000', 'SCHEDULED_DEPLOY', NULL, -101, 1);